jaccomoc/jactl/docs/blog/2026-03-16-groovy-vs-jactl.md

 description: "An honest comparison of Groovy and Jactl for evaluating embedded JVM scripting languages."
 ---

+> Edited: Updated with benchmark results from Jactl 2.8.0

 ## Introduction

 Java applications often choose to use an embedded scripting language for reasons including the